trailofbits/manticore/CONTRIBUTING.md

 ## Code

 Manticore uses the pull request contribution model.
-Please make an account on github, fork this repo, and submit code contributions via pull request.
+Please make an account on Github, fork this repo, and submit code contributions via pull request.
 For more documentation, look [here](https://guides.github.com/activities/forking/).

 Some pull request guidelines: